CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise6-Run-OpenFOAM-DrivAer-Fastback-simulation-using-EESSI-stack.md

    ![alt](image/EX6-Task4-task3c.png)

-7. On the Active Variables Control toolbar you will find a drop down box where you can select variables.
+7. On the Active Variables Control toolbar you will find a drop-down box where you can select variables.
 For example, select "p" for pressure.

    ![alt](image/EX6-Task4-task3d.png)